choygokongwei/Payroll-Budd/ReadME.txt

 OVERVIEW
 Anahaw Open Payroll System is an open source  window/linux based payroll program especially designed for Philippines.
 It can be used by other countries with similar tax setup or it can be easily modified to suite any particular need.
-·	Unparalleled reliability
+Â·	Unparalleled reliability
-·	Low cost, wide area networking
+Â·	Low cost, wide area networking
-·	A common interface available on all computers - a web browser ·	Minimal investment in infrastructure - the Internet is built largely on open source software
+Â·	A common interface available on all computers - a web browser Â·	Minimal investment in infrastructure - the Internet is built largely on open source software

 Implementation
 As an add-on module for webERP (see www.weberp.org )